iswdigit, iswdigit_l - test for a decimal digit wide-character code

 For iswdigit(): [CX] The functionality described on this reference page is aligned with the ISO C standard.
 Any conflict between the requirements described here and the ISO C standard is unintentional.
 This volume of POSIX.1-2008 defers to the ISO C standard.

-The iswdigit() [CX] and iswdigit_l() functions shall test whether wc is a wide-character code representing a character of class digit in the current locale of the process, [CX] or in the locale represented by locale, respectively; see XBD Locale .
+The iswdigit() [CX] and iswdigit_l() functions shall test whether wc is a wide-character code representing a character of class digit in the current locale, [CX] or in the locale represented by locale, respectively; see XBD Locale.

 The iswdigit() [CX] and iswdigit_l() functions shall return non-zero if wc is a decimal digit wide-character code; otherwise, they shall return 0.